palmerabollo/egov/incubator/egov-adapter-traffic-radars/README.md

 ## How to deploy an adapter

 This deploys the adapter to AWS.
 It requires a user account on AWS.
 It is free up to 1M calls per month.

 ```
 serverless deploy
 ```

+# Restrictions found so far

+The Amazon API Gateway imposes a timeout of 30 seconds.

+This means that you need to gather the data, process it and send a HTTP response in less than 30 seconds.

+In this example (DGB) I wasn't able to process the PDF file in less than 35 seconds so I ended up doing two functions:
+1. The first function gathers the data, processes it and leaves the result in a file in a S3 bucket.
+It is scheduled to run in background, every few hours.
+This way we overcome the 30-seconds timeout.
+2. The second function is exposed via API Gateway and just redirects the user to a temporal url to the file, in milliseconds.